NeoGeographyToolkit/StereoPipelineTest/README.txt

 == Tools ==

-There are a number of utilties in the main and bin/ folders which can be useful for working with tests.
+There are a number of utilities in the main and bin/ folders which can be useful for working with tests.
 These include:

 runs_to_golds.py: